 Benchmarking Longitudinal Survey

-The Beam Design System at Viasat had existed for designers for about 3.5 years, for developers for 1.8 years, and as a full-stack design system for 1.75 years.
-With Beam came an entirely new structure for producing designs for Viasat.
+The Beam Design System at Viasat had existed for various stakeholders for the part 3.5 years.
+With it came an entirely new structure for producing designs for Viasat.
 This meant a change of processes and new considerations for product teams.
-The Beam team was now asking important questions about user experience and user satisfaction with using Beam and wanted to measure their services to diagnose high-level issues to probe into during major version releases.
+The Beam team was now asking important questions about user experience and user satisfaction during Beam’s use and wanted to understand high-level issues to probe into during major version releases.

-A longitudinal survey which is built as a robust quantitative benchmarking study.
-This is intended to be used for every major version release, reaching 300+ users across 5 stakeholder groups that interact with the Beam Design System.
+• Be used for every major version release, reaching 300+ users across 5 stakeholder groups that interact with the Beam Design System

 I. INFORMATIONAL INTERVIEWS